 How often should dental water lines be tested?

 Legionella can be transmitted via contaminated water droplets, aerosols, and via contaminated instruments such as ultrasonic scalers or high-speed handpieces.

-Assessments are necessary periodically, and samples should be taken to further aid the analysis of the water quality.
-Records must be kept of routine checks, cleaning and disinfection as part of a legionella management programme.
+Assessments are necessary periodically, and water samples should be taken to further aid the analysis of the water quality.
+Records must be kept of routine checks, cleaning and disinfection as part of a legionella management program.

 The possibility of legionella can be reduced through a number of measures including ensuring on frequent water turnover to help avoid a build-up of sludge in the pipes and water tank.
-Cold water must be stored at temperatures less than 20°C, and hot water at a minimum of 60°C and 55°C in healthcare premises at the outlet (taps).
-DUWLs and infrequently used taps need to be flushed on a week basis.
+Coldwater must be stored at temperatures less than 20°C, and hot water at a minimum of 60°C and 55°C in healthcare premises at the outlet (taps).
+DUWLs and infrequently used taps need to be flushed on a weekly basis.

 If your water is cloudy, tastes different or has an odour, call us to arrange a microbiological investigation as these conditions may promote the growth of legionella.

 The legionella bacteria is found in natural environments including ponds, rivers and lakes.
 The legionella bacteria can also be supplied in small amounts within the mains water supply.
 Where there are water and the conditions of creating water droplets (aerosols), people using or within the area of these services may be at risk.
 It is this bacteria found in the water supply which is the cause of Legionnaires disease.